Posted on 31st January 2022 at 17:26

 Where holiday has been carried forward to the following year, businesses that are struggling to recover from the pandemic also have to contend with up to four weeks of holiday that can be passed into the following tax year.
 If an employee leaves the business, this could result in the employer having to find sums potentially into the thousands of pounds to account for this in the employee’s final payslip.

-Reports suggest that HMRC is being sympathetic in relation to any tax bills that are difficult for companies to meet, with even debt collectors looking to offer solutions to deal with the debt rather than collecting it on the spot.
+Reports suggest that HMRC are being very understanding in relation to any tax bills that are difficult for companies to meet.
+Even debt collectors are currently trying to produce any feasible solutions to manage the debt rather than collecting on the spot.

 The deadline for customers or agents filing company tax returns (CT600) is 12 months after the end of the accounting period it covers.
 The deadline to pay Corporation Tax will depend on any taxable profits and when the end of the accounting period occurs.
 Information on which support payments need to be reported to HMRC and any that do not is available on GOV.UK.

-If you think you will struggle to meet any of your tax liabilities this year, then please contact us as soon as possible to get advice on the best course of action.
+If you think you will struggle to meet any of your tax liabilities this year, then please contact us as soon as possible to ge